ommmid/drake/note/note.md

 Direct transcription and collocation are not suitable for contact and collision check

-The default solver would again be the SQP-solver, SNOPT.
+The default solver is the SQP-solver, SNOPT.

 some good examples:
 https://github.com/vincekurtz/drake_ddp/blob/b4b22a55448121153f992cae453236f7f5891b23/acrobot.py#L177